PeteRaschke/java-blackjack/README.md

 ![New Shoe](https://github.com/user-attachments/assets/ee93b864-5cbc-4bb6-90b0-2014d7e541b4)

-After answering yes you will be prompted to enter a bet before the cards are dealt, the bet any be any positive integer up to your balance (No minimum bet size):
+After answering yes you will be prompted to enter a bet before the cards are dealt, the bet can be any positive integer up to your balance (No minimum bet size):

 ![Place bet](https://github.com/user-attachments/assets/c0a33b09-60aa-4a5f-91c1-76b170d4bd7c)

 After choosing your bet, both you and the dealer will be dealt two cards with one of the dealer's cards being hidden from you.
-At this point, you can choose to hit, stay double down, or quit the game:
+At this point, you can choose to hit, stay, double down, or quit the game:

 ![Play](https://github.com/user-attachments/assets/31f0983d-fa31-4d08-b1c2-54067df5b20c)